KevinGimbel/kevingimbel.github.io-old/jekyll-guide/the-end.md

 {% highlight bash %}
 $ git push origin master
-# pushs all the files to the previously
+# pushes all the files to the previously
 # set Git Repos Master branch
 {% endhighlight %}

-If your Repo is named your_username.github.io it will be published within minutes and you can see your brand new Jekyll page by brosing to http://your_username.github.io - That's it!
+If your Repo is named your_username.github.io it will be published within minutes and you can see your brand new Jekyll page by browsing to http://your_username.github.io - That's it!

-Whenenver you write a new post simply save it in \_posts, navigate to the folder using your command line and then do the following
+Whenever you write a new post simply save it in \_posts, navigate to the folder using your command line and then do the following

 {% highlight bash %}
 $ git add .